Affiliate Disclosure

 The bottom line

-For this 2021 update, the clear winner is the Kangaroo – Commercial Grade Mat for its extreme comfort and support due to its springy inner core.
+For this 2023 update, the clear winner is the HEALEG mat for its extreme comfort and support due to its springy inner core.
 This reasonably priced and well-made anti-fatigue mat has a durable design and isn’t as porous as other mats, so it won’t absorb the accidental spills that are bound to happen in a kitchen.
-If you work at a standing desk, the Kangaroo will help relieve tired feet and legs from standing too long.
+If you work at a standing desk, the HEALEG will help relieve tired feet and legs from standing too long.

-Our runner-up, the Imprint – CumulusPRO Commercial Grade mat, has a grippier feel none of the other mats we tested had and is ideal if you’re standing without shoes.
-Its dense foam core is firmer than other mats and could handle more traffic than competitors.
+Our runner-up, the ComfiLife mat, has a dense foam core so it’s somewhat firmer and more durable than other mats and can handle more traffic than competitors.

 The Ergodriven – Topo has a unique design for standing-desk mats that sets it above the rest.
 It easily stores away and sets up by using just one foot, since the bottom is designed to be a bit slick, but it doesn’t shift while you’re standing on it.

-If you're standing hours in the kitchen or office, the Kangaroo's springy cushion core will relieve tired legs and feet.
+If you're standing hours in the kitchen or office, the HEALEG's springy cushion core will relieve tired legs and feet.
 Its durable topside and underside repel almost all accidental spills.

 Bryan Vu, Editor